tutek1/DTLabs/03_Platformer2D/lab03.md

 ### Pixel-art filtering
-When you use high-quality textures in your game `Linear` filtering (similar effect to blur) makes the textures look better and not flicker at distances (mipmaps).
+When you use high-quality textures in your game, `Linear` filtering (similar effect to blur) makes the textures look better and not flicker at distances (for more information look up **mipmaps**).

 Our 2D platforming game uses pixel art.
 If we look at the tilemap and player close-up, we can see that it is blurry.
 To change this, **select** both the `Player` and `TileMapLayer` nodes and in the **Inspector** change the `Texture -> Filter` settings like so: